 While Bryn Mawr students and alumnae are interested in a wide range of fields within healthcare, the majority of Bryn Mawr prehealth students are interested in becoming physicians.
 This page summarizes general admissions statistics and trends for Bryn Mawr applicants from the 2009-2015 application cycles.
 For more detailed information about where Bryn Mawr alumnae have been accepted and chosen to matriculate in medical, dental or veterinary school, visit the Matriculation Information page.

 It is important to recognize that many factors contribute to the decisions made by medical school admission committees.
 An applicant’s grade point average is important, but medical schools also take seriously clinical experience, leadership on campus and in the community, and the depth and breadth of a candidate’s academic curriculum.
-Bryn Mawr’s rigorous liberal arts curriculum prepares students in critical thinking and other skills vital to becoming a successful professional in the health professions.
+Bryn Mawr’s rigorous liberal arts curriculum prepares students in critical thinking and other skills vital to becoming successful in the health professions.

 The applicant pool ranges between 20-25 applicants.
 The vast majority of these applicants are alumnae.

 Generally about 3-6 students and/or alumnae are in the applicant pool.
 Interest in dental school has been increasing in recent years.
 The vast majority of these applicants are also alumnae.

 Most applicants – approximately 80% - apply after they have graduated from Bryn Mawr.
 This trend of working while applying to medical school is consistent with national trends of taking time between college and medical school for other experiences.
 A survey by the Association of American Medical Colleges (AAMC) reported in 2011 that approximately half of matriculating medical students had a period of 12 months or longer between graduating from college and entering medical school.
 (Medical School Admissions Requirements (MSAR): Getting Started 2013, page 15) There are many benefits to applicants who take time off before applying to medical school.

 Absolutely.
 We will write a committee letter for every applicant who applies and meets our internal application deadlines.
 Bryn Mawr has no GPA or MCAT score cutoff below which we will not provide advising support to our undergraduates and alumnae.